dmsergio/understanding-asyncio/README.md

 # Asyncio (understanding how it works)

+Based on the book [Using asyncio in Python](https://www.oreilly.com/library/view/using-asyncio-in/9781492075325/).

 Here is the official Python documentation for [asyncio](https://docs.python.org/3/library/asyncio.html).

 ### Subset of the main _API asyncio_ offers to end-user developers